wahid18-maqs/gprmax_chatbot/README.md

 I then used the [Streamlit](https://streamlit.io/) Python package to build a GUI to allow for user-friendly interaction with the pre-built database.

-Furthermore, I built a GUI for the entire training pipeline, which can be freely access [here](https://github.com/eddieleejw/textgpt).
+Furthermore, I built a GUI for the entire training pipeline, which can be freely accessed [here](https://github.com/eddieleejw/textgpt).